ReDI-School/intro-java/lesson5/index.md

 1. A (random) number (`int`) will be stored in a variable
 2. The player guesses the number
 3. The guess will be compared to the given number from step one
-4. Every loop a secondary variable will be increased to count the tries the player needed to guess the number
+4. In every loop a secondary variable will be increased to count the tries the player needed to guess the number
 4. If the player correctly guessed the given number, the loop stops
 5. Print the tries the player needed to guess the number